Installing things with style

 means, in many cases, no extra flags are even needed to get the behavior you

-command can be simplied to the following:
+want.
+That means our install command can be simplied to the following:

 sudo install kubectl /usr/local/bin/